seanbaxter/circle/new-circle/README.md

 This functionality should be a high-priority for C++ extension.
 A hypothetical `[borrow_checker]` can introduce `ref` and `refmut` types, which represent these borrows. `safe` and `unsafe` modifiers can apply to objects and to lexical scopes, to indicate which objects can be accessed through the checked references.

-C++11 changed the fundamental expression model by codifying value categories.
-Currently there are three:
-* lvalues
-* xvalues
-* prvalues

-Naming an object, parameter or function produces an lvalue expression.
-Copying an object produces a prvalue.
-Materializing an object produces an xvalue.

-I'm not educated in this field, but I think it may be fruitful to add two more value categories for borrow checking:
-* ref
-* refmut

 When you name an object you get an lvalue expression.
-When you name an object with `ref` you get a ref expression.
-When you name an object with `refmut` you get a refmut expression.
-All value categories (except prvalue) are viral to their subobjects.
+When you name an object with `ref` you get a ref-valued expression.
+When you name an object with `refmut` you get a refmut-valued expression.

-I think this implies either new reference types (called `ref` and `refmut`) or [parameter directives](#parameter-directives), so that the borrowed state of an object or subobject is communicated between function calls.

 Objects may be declared `safe`, which denies the user the ability to access it by lvalue.
 Additionally, a scope can be declared `safe` (or by `safe` by default depending on a feature), so that all objects declared in the scope are `safe`.